lgeorget/KayrebtExtractor/README.md

 definition).
 Yeah, I know, hardcoded path...
 I'll change it for version 1.0.

-Then, running `make` should leave you with a plugin, by the name of `myplugin.so` or whatever the value of `EXEC` in the main file is.
+Then, running `make` should leave you with a plugin, by the name of `myplugin.so` or whatever the value of `EXEC` in the Makefile is.
 This .so file is the GCC plugin, handle with care.

 Running